aadesh-kumar/Minesweeper-tkinter/README.md

 # Minesweeper-tkinter

-Minesweeper game in Python and Tkinter GUI
+Minesweeper developed in Python and Tkinter GUI

+Based on Original Microsoft Minesweeper game